Frequently Asked Questions¶

 Pink squares appear on the map page¶

-This may be due to some kind of configuration error, which may be related to the map layers or the settings of the data queries.
+This may be due to a configuration error related to the map layers or the data query settings.

 What is the RUM?¶